Blog

 How to Choose the Right AI App Builder

-Start with what you are building.
+Start with your output target.
 Native mobile app for the App Store?
-CatDoes, FlutterFlow, or Adalo are your options, everything else on this list produces web apps.
+CatDoes, FlutterFlow, or Adalo are your options - every other AI app builder on this list produces web apps only.
 Custom web application with complex logic?
 Bubble gives you the most control.
 AI-generated web MVP as fast as possible?
-Lovable, Base44, or Replit will get you there.
+Lovable, Bolt.new, Base44, or Replit will get you there.
 Internal dashboard for your team?
 Retool, Power Apps, or Glide are purpose-built for that.

 Next, consider your technical level.
-CatDoes, Lovable, Base44, and Glide are true no-code app builders, zero coding knowledge required.
+CatDoes, Lovable, Bolt.new, Base44, and Glide are true no-code AI app makers - zero coding knowledge required.
 FlutterFlow and Bubble have a learning curve but reward the investment with more flexibility.
-Replit, v0, and Retool work best for people comfortable reading and editing code.
-According to G2's no-code platform rankings, ease of use is the top factor in user satisfaction, pick a tool that matches your skills today, not the one you hope to grow into.
+Cursor, Replit, v0, and Retool work best for people comfortable reading and editing code.

 Budget is another filter.
-Several platforms charge a flat monthly fee: CatDoes ($25), Lovable ($25), Bubble ($29), FlutterFlow ($39).
+Several platforms charge a flat monthly fee: CatDoes ($20), Lovable ($25), Bolt.new ($25), Bubble ($29), FlutterFlow ($39).
 Others charge per user (Retool at $10, Power Apps at $20), which works for small teams but gets expensive fast.
-Credit-based platforms like Replit and Base44 can have unpredictable costs at scale.
+Credit-based platforms like Replit, Cursor, and Base44 can have unpredictable costs at scale.
 Always estimate your cost at the usage level you expect in 6-12 months, not just what it costs on day one.

 Finally, think about lock-in.
 FlutterFlow exports clean Flutter code you can host anywhere.
-Replit gives you direct code access by default.
-Lovable syncs with GitHub for full code export.
+Cursor gives you full code ownership by default.
+Lovable and Bolt.new sync with GitHub for code export.
 Base44 exports code but it depends on a proprietary SDK.
+CatDoes offers code export and GitHub sync on its Plus plan and above.
 Most other platforms keep your app on their infrastructure.
-If full code ownership matters, that filter alone cuts the list in half.
-For a step-by-step walkthrough, see how to make an app from scratch.
+If full code ownership matters, narrow your shortlist accordingly.
+For a step-by-step walkthrough on building your first app, see how to make an app from scratch.

 FAQ